 Dyson’s high end V8 line are some of the most popular—and pricey—cordless vacuums on the market.
-The V8 Absolute is the most premium member of the V8 family, with an array of features and attachments that make the Absolute the most versatile cordless vac available at the moment.
+The V8 Absolute is the most premium member of the V8 family.
+It comes with supercharged suction and an array of features and attachments which make the Absolute the most powerful, versatile cordless vac available at the moment!

 The Absolute is the only member of the V8 line that comes equipped with two different floor heads.
-One is the “direct-drive cleaner head,” a powered brush roll head for deep cleaning carpets.
-The second is a “soft roller cleaner,” which features a soft cloth roll designed especially for hard floors.
+One is the direct-drive cleaner head you get on the V7, a powered brush roll head for deep cleaning carpets and scrubbing tiles.

 The V8 Absolute also has HEPA filtration—a rare feature in cordless vacuums—to capture more allergens and bacteria and prevent them from re-entering the air in your home.
 The Absolute is certified allergy and asthma friendly, expelling cleaner air than the vast majority of competing models.

 One very practical advantage of HEPA filtration for those of us who don’t have allergies: it reduces all that fine dust which settles on the surface of your floorboards.
 It’s that finest dust which makes things feel dirty even though they look clean.
 Since the V8 won’t release any fine particles back into the air, your floors will look brighter and feel cleaner!

 As with the V7, the wand of the Absolute can be removed to transform it into a handheld vacuum.
 It’s just as highly maneuverable and lightweight as its older sibling.
 Its center of balance is located close to the grip, making it easy to wield the Absolute during both floor and above-floor cleaning.